 Another wonderful benefit of cucumbers is that it promotes healthy liver and kidney in dogs.
 Just a few slices can go a long way.

 They are excellent vegetables that are known for optimizing the liver and kidney for the best efficiency of those organs.
 This is true for humans and certainly true for dogs as well.

 Dogs suffering from arthritis can relieve some of their discomfort with a few slices of cucumbers.
-In case your dog doesn’t like the taste of cucumbers, another great vegetable that has this same effect is carrots.
+In case your dog doesn’t like the taste of cucumbers (why wouldn’t they?), another great vegetable that has this same effect is carrots.

-Consult with your vet if you plan to use cucumbers to alleviate the symptoms of arthritis, although it should be no problem.
+Like always, consult with your vet if you plan to use cucumbers to alleviate the symptoms of arthritis, though there should be no problem.